Jump ahead to:

-Britain is on lock down at last
+Britain is on lockdown at last

-The purpose of the lock down is to protect the public, to ensure that the NHS can cope with those seriously ill from Covid-19.
+The purpose of the lockdown is to protect the public, to ensure that the NHS can cope with those seriously ill from Covid-19.
 Protect NHS health workers and people like me and you.

-What the lock down means to us
+What the lockdown means to us

 This isn’t a sacrifice we have to live with forever, it is just three weeks.
 The Government has told us that this will be reviewed in three weeks.
-If we do what we are supposed to do to protect people of Britain then it isn’t such a big sacrifice.
-If we follow the rules set out for us then I do believe that we can beat this and less people will die.
+If we do what we are supposed to do to protect the people of Britain then it isn’t such a big sacrifice.
+If we follow the rules set out for us then I do believe that we can beat this and fewer people will die.

 Everything carries consequences

 NHS staff members are unwittingly treating patients who have been in contact with other carriers of the virus.
-It is time for us to wise up and take personal responsibility for own health and the health of others.
+It is time for us to wise up and take personal responsibility for our own health and the health of others.

 Take this as an opportunity

-I am sure there has been things you wanted to learn. or perhaps you have always wanted to spend more time with your children at home.
+I am sure there have been things you wanted to learn. or perhaps you have always wanted to spend more time with your children at home.
 Take this time as an opportunity to learn something new.
 There are online courses you can take. learn a new skill, a new language or maybe there is that book you have always wanted to read.
-Don’t forget that online stores are open to so you can still order that treat that will make this time easier.
+Don’t forget that online stores are open too so you can still order that treat that will make this time easier.